-Access to de-centralised waste management systems needs to be provided, and alternatives to unregulated and inappropriate forms and locations of unregulated disposal of waste (open burning, landfilling without groundwater protection) must be pursued.
+76. Access to decentralized waste management systems needs to be provided, and alternatives to unregulated and inappropriate forms and locations of unregulated disposal of waste (open burning, landfilling without groundwater protection) must be pursued.

-Waste needs to be treated as a resource, and "circular economy" mechanisms have to be established.
-Decent work among a formalised waste collection and recycling system and informal waste workers and recyclers, ensuring a coherent, efficient and dignified system for waste collection, recycling and disposal are a prerequisite for the acceptance of a coherent waste policy.
+77. Waste needs to be treated as a resource, and "circular economy" mechanisms have to be established.
+Decent work among a formalized waste collection and recycling system and informal waste workers and recyclers, ensuring a coherent, efficient and dignified system for waste collection, recycling and disposal are a prerequisite for the acceptance of a coherent waste policy.

-Starting from the criteria given above, the following priorities should be set in terms of urban design and access to city opportunities and services.
+78. Starting from the criteria given above, the following priorities should be set in terms of urban design and access to city opportunities and services.

-Compact, dense and inclusive urban design, mixed land use, as well as the integration of transport and land use planning, should be promoted.
+79. Compact, dense and inclusive urban design, mixed land use, as well as the integration of transport and land-use planning, should be promoted.
 The goal should be to reduce the distances travelled to enjoy and take advantage of urban opportunities.
-This includes controlling and reversing urban sprawl and prioritising urban development in areas already served by public transport services.
-Wherever new urbanization is to be implemented, the concept should include public transport and non-motorised mobility.
+This includes controlling and reversing urban sprawl and prioritizing urban development in areas already served by public transport services.
+Wherever new urbanization is to be implemented, the concept should include public transport and non-motorized mobility.

-The quantity, quality and integration of sustainable transport options in urban areas should be improved.
+80. The quantity, quality and integration of sustainable transport options in urban areas should be improved.
 This includes three different elements:

-Investment in infrastructure dedicated to public transport services, walking and cycling and other upcoming forms of moving as well as improving facilities for non-motorised travel modes;
+(a) Investment in infrastructure dedicated to public transport services, walking and cycling and other upcoming forms of moving as well as improving facilities for non-motorized travel modes;

-- The promotion of a more efficient use of existing infrastructure, exploiting the potential of digitalisation of urban mobility as well as shared mobility; - Improving sustainable travel options, making the travel experience by collective and public transport modes a seamless alternative to private car travel.
+(b) The promotion of a more efficient use of existing infrastructure, exploiting the potential of digitalization of urban mobility as well as shared mobility;

+(c) Improving sustainable travel options, making the travel experience by collective and public transport modes a seamless alternative to private car travel.

-The demand for private motorised travel should be managed and urban transport rebalanced in favour of people rather than vehicles.
+81. The demand for private motorized travel should be managed and urban transport rebalanced in favour of people rather than vehicles.
 Priority should be given to sustainable travel modes which reduce the cost of transport for the community and the negative externalities of urban transport.

-A resilient and predictable mix of funding sources for sustainable urban travel should be achieved.
-Efforts should be taken to better internalise the costs of various modes of urban transport, and revenues directed towards sustainable modes.
-Infrastructure investments should also prioritise sustainable travel in the attempt to de-carbonise urban transport.
+82. A resilient and predictable mix of funding sources for sustainable urban travel should be achieved.
+Efforts should be taken to better internalize the costs of various modes of urban transport, and revenues directed towards sustainable modes.
+Infrastructure investments should also prioritize sustainable travel in the attempt to decarbonize urban transport.

-3.3 Critical recommendations for implementing the urban agenda
+C. Critical recommendations for implementing the urban agenda

-A New Urban Agenda requires policies, programs, projects and measures to be taken in a systematic multi-layer approach interlinking activities of governments, regions and the local level.
+83. A New Urban Agenda requires policies, programmes, projects and measures to be taken in a systematic multilayer approach interlinking activities of governments, regions and the local level.
 A range of measures need to be regarded as a prerequisite for change.
 In addition, a variety of immediate activities are needed to generate a "momentum of change" with some "quick wins".
-This also encourages all related parties to enter the "Agenda of Change" as early as possible.
+This also encourages all related parties to enter the "agenda of change" as early as possible.

-A range of cross-sectorial recommendations prove valid for all sectors.
-Out of these, one administrative issue appears to be relevant: Inter-municipal cooperation and shared services offer an alternative full service delivery by one municipality through the division of responsibilities and task sharing.
+84. A range of cross-sectoral recommendations prove valid for all sectors.
+Out of these, one administrative issue appears to be relevant: inter-municipal cooperation and shared services offer an alternative full service delivery by one municipality through the division of responsibilities and task sharing.
 Inter-municipal cooperation can work as an arrangement between two or more local governments and support the provision of urban services and transport, gain substantial advantages through the economies of scale or solve problems the cities and their hinterland have in common.

-The following section provides additional sector specific recommendations.
+The following section provides additional sectorspecific recommendations.